The Ultimate Solana Pump.fun Sniper Bot Guide

 The explosion of token creation on Solana has been driven largely by innovations in liquidity mechanisms, and no platform embodies this more than Pump.fun.
 It revolutionized token launches by utilizing bonding curves, eliminating the need for upfront seeded liquidity.

 For algorithmic traders, Pump.fun represents a massive landscape of volatility and opportunity.
-This guide explores the architecture and strategy behind a highly effective Pump.fun sniper bot using the FRB Agent framework.
+This guide explores the architecture and strategy behind a highly effective Pump.fun sniper bot using the AI-FRB Agent framework.

 Understanding the Pump.fun Bonding Curve